- What sports are available?

 Community teams will only be accepted after all HSU student teams have been approved.
 If there is still room in the league, we will fill those spots with community teams.

-Following the five (5) week round robin league schedule, every team with a sportsmanship rating of 20 or higher, and no more than two forfeits will advance to the single elimination playoff tournament.
+Following the round robin league schedule, every team with a sportsmanship average of 4 or higher, and no more than two forfeits, will advance to the playoff tournament.
 All players must play in at least two league games to be eligible for playoffs.
 If you play on two teams in the same league you will have to choose a team to play with in the playoffs.
 The first team you play with will be your tournament team, no exceptions.

 Make sure to check in at the Intramural Office (RWC 101) before every game in order to receive credit for participating.